ahmedbazina/Brin/README.md

 # Description
-This was my second web apps assignment i had within the first year of studying computer science at Cardiff University.
+This was my very first web apps assignment i had within the first year of studying computer science at Cardiff University.

 # Instructions
 ## Web Page